PadmaJaligama/recruitment/com.snapon.recruit.proj/binary/Readme.txt

- A Jar file is placed in binary folder
- How to Run :
+How to Run the Jar file :
 Java -jar recruitment.jar source_file destination_file

 Output:
 1. output file will be created with output_data.bin name